ExpediaGroup/waggle-dance/README.md

 * Config management
 * File metadata / cache

-We believe that this is not an issue for general operation, but may be a problem if you are wanting to use certain specific Hive features.
+This is not an issue for general operation, but may be a problem if you are wanting to use certain specific Hive features.
 At this time these features cannot be supported in a writable federation model.

 #### Federation configuration storage